Quick response minimizes damage from car fire that spread to house in Malone

 A crews from National Grid responded to cut the wires serving the house.
 Park Street was closed for a short time as crews worked to put the fire out.

-No one was inside the home at the time of the fire and Malone Callfiremen Third Assistant Chief Greg Pecore said no injuries were reported.
+No one was inside the home at the time of the fire and no injuries were reported.

 The cause of the fire was still under investigation Friday evening.